sailfish009/openstructure/modules/base/doc/generic.rst

 Introduction
 --------------------------------------------------------------------------------

+.. currentmodule:: ost

 It is often very convenient to store any arbitrary data inside an Entity.
 A few examples are:

   * calculated properties of atoms
   * sequence conservation of a residue